Saturday, June 18, 2016

 A couple of days ago I was watching on old movie, the 1974 production of Agatha Christie's Murder On The Orient Express with its all star cast where almost everyone in the movie was a major character.
 It occurred to me that there were very few characters other than the many primary ones.
 So I started thinking about secondary characters and how they can be used to prod, shove and push the main characters into and along the necessary path for the story line.

 So, let's talk a bit about secondary characters.

-When I say secondary characters, I'm not referring to the minor characters that decorate a scene and maybe have a couple of lines of dialogue.
+When I say secondary characters, I'm not referring to the minor characters that decorate a scene and maybe have a couple of lines of dialogue or only appear in one scene.
 I'm talking about the characters who have a prominent place in your story but are not your main characters.
 These are the characters you can use to maneuver your main characters into and along the path toward achieving the story goal.
 They are a key factor in moving your story along and determining what direction it takes.

 In developing these characters you need to decide what you want them to accomplish and how you want them to relate to and interact with your main characters in addition to each other in order to move your story line along to its conclusion.
 Let's take a look at how a set of secondary characters can be used to move a story line in a specific direction.
 Remember, it's not who they are, it's what they do and how they relate to the main characters and how the main characters respond to them.

 Example: You have a story about a teenager who is the leader of a gang that has been stealing cars for some mobsters.
 You have two ways you can go with your main character, in other words, two directions your story line can take and you must choose one of them. #1: he wants to leave the gang and make something of his life OR #2: he runs his gang with a iron hand and threatens anyone who wants out.